maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ## Browse code by others

-The life-hack below by Julia Silge for fixing Travis CI builds, looking at other people's configuration files, applies to other CI services (good as Travis is e.g. no longer recommended by rOpenSci) and to any other code endeavour.
+The life-hack below by Julia Silge for fixing Travis CI builds, looking at other people's configuration files, applies to any code endeavour.

 {{< tweet 1205183124868681728 >}}